Skip to main content

 The Runtime Security Gap

-AI-driven actions have four characteristics that break traditional security:
+AI-driven actions have five characteristics that break traditional security:

 Unlike text generation—which can be filtered before display—tool executions produce immediate, permanent effects.
 Database mutations, sent emails, financial transfers, credential changes.Once executed, the damage is done.